Angel-del-dev/Angel-del-dev/README.md

 * 🐍Python
 * ☕ Java / SpringBoot

-- 🔭 I’m currently working on a really big project with other 5 developers
+- 🔭 I’m currently working on a good looking and functional personal portfolio
 - 👯 I’m looking to collaborate on some projects
 - 😄 Pronouns: He/Him